fogmaze/PPPlayer/ball_simulate_v2/README.md

 - **--num_workers**: Number of workers for data loading (default: 0).
 This may speed up the training.
 Setting to 2 is a good choice.
 - **--test**: Test the model on the validation set (default: False).
 - **--mode**: Training mode (`default`, `fit`, `ne`, `predict`, `normal`, `normalB`, `normalB60`, `normalBR`) (default: `normalBR`).
 More details can be found in [Modes](#modes) or in [core/Constants.py](/core/Constants.py)

-### Examples
-Make sure you run the code in the root of the project Train the model with default settings:

 ## Modes
 - **fit**: Set the model mode to fitting.